jinghuazhao/Computational-Statistics/README.md

-# CompStat
+# ComputationalStatistics

 Resource for computational statistics.

-The temporary list will relate to the following libraries/packages.
+The desired list will relate to the following libraries/packages.

 * Armedillo
 * boost